aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit6-Intro.md

 # Getting Started with Your AZ-700: Designing and Implementing Microsoft Azure Networking Solutions Workshop

-## Overall Estimated Duration: 25 Minutes
+## Overall Estimated Duration: 40 Minutes

 ## Overview

-In this hands-on lab, participants will configure DNS settings in Azure by following a structured process.
-First, you'll create a private DNS zone, which allows for internal domain name resolution within a virtual network.
-Next, you'll link this DNS zone to a subnet, enabling virtual machines (VMs) within the subnet to automatically register their hostnames with the DNS zone.
-Afterward, you'll create VMs to test the DNS configuration and ensure that the auto-registration is functioning correctly.
-Finally, you'll verify that the DNS records for the VMs are present in the private DNS zone, confirming that the configuration is working as expected.
-This lab provides practical experience in managing private DNS zones in Azure, essential for secure and efficient network operations in a cloud environment.
+In this hands-on lab, you’ll configure DNS settings in Azure.
+You’ll learn to create a private DNS zone for internal domain name resolution, link it to a subnet, and enable virtual machines (VMs) to auto-register their hostnames.
+By the end of the lab, you’ll have practical experience in managing private DNS zones, essential for secure and efficient network operations in Azure.

 ## Objective